OldMoses/CT-Vector/README.md

 DEVELOPMENT AND USE NOTES:

-CT Vector is coded in QB64 version 1.5 (obtainable from qb64.org).
-Because of its use of the latest functionality in its basic structure, particularly the new BIT operators and dimension syntax, it will require at least version 1.5 to compile.
+CT Vector is coded in QB64 (obtainable from qb64phoenix.com).
+Because of its use of the latest functionality in its basic structure, particularly the new BIT operators and dimension syntax, it will require version 1.5 or later to compile.

 INSTALLATION: